Languages

 Is Spanish the subject for you?

 ¡Sí, claro!…….if you enjoy learning languages, traveling and meeting people from different places, and learning about a different way of life.
 You will be learning advanced vocabulary and grammar to give you freedom to express yourself when speaking and writing in Spanish.
-There will be plenty of opportunities to have debates about different issues in the news; we will be reading Spanish newspapers, watching the Spanish news etc. By the end of the two year course you will be able to communicate fluently in Spanish.
+By the end of the two-year course you will be able to communicate fluently in Spanish.
+Many of the themes discussed related to other A Level subjects in the context of Spanish Speaking countries, their culture, history and society.

 Course content

-This course has been designed to give you a profound understanding of Spanish.
+This course has been designed to give you a profound understanding of Spanish language and culture.
 Not only will you know more about the mechanics of the language – like grammar and vocabulary – but also about how the people live and use language on a day to day basis.
+See below and appendix of the themes covered in AS and A Level.

 Methods of study

-We will combine the use of a text book, AQA Spanish for A Level, with many other resources such as newspaper articles, website articles, videos, Spanish songs, films, books, etc. To develop your linguistic skills lessons will be conducted in Spanish and you are expected to contribute and participate by speaking in Spanish to your peers and teachers.
-Students are expected to do independent study every week which should be recorded and signed by your teacher.
-This could be through activities such as revision and exam practice, listening to Spanish audio extracts, reading a Spanish book or magazine, watching a film, researching on a website, etc. You will also have opportunities to enrich your studies further by participating in or leading extra-curricular MFL activities in the whole school, and taking part in trips and outings relevant to Spanish language, culture and society.
+We will combine the use of a text book and Kerboodle, AQA Spanish for A Level, with many other resources such as newspaper articles, website articles, videos, Spanish songs, films, books, etc. To develop your linguistic skills lessons will be conducted in Spanish and you are expected to contribute and participate by speaking in Spanish to your peers and teachers.
+Students are expected to do independent study linked to your themes of study, study of the film ‘El Laberinto del Fauno’ and the book/play ‘La casa de Bernarda Alba’.
+You will also have opportunities to enrich your studies further by participating in or leading extra-curricular MFL activities, and taking part in trips and outings relevant to Spanish language, culture and society and supporting the MFL department with WEX activities including promoting languages and supporting lower school students with oral work.

 How will it be examined?